 #8.
 Three Slams in the calendar year – three times

-Federer became the first man in tennis history to win three Slams in the calendar year thrice in his career in 2004, 2006, 2007 (AU, WM, and US).
+Federer became the first man in tennis history to win three Slams in the calendar year thrice in his career in 2004, 2006, 2007 (Australian Open, Wimbledon Championships, and the US Open).
 This was a huge achievement and nobody is close to matching it.

 Federer also became the first man ever to defend all his three majors the next year.
 He defended his Australian Open, Wimbledon and US Open titles of 2006.

 When Federer won his first major in 2003 at the hallowed greens, many predicted that he would go on to capture another.
 Well, he did.
 Not just one more, but 4 more in the next four years.